BaderLab/saber/README.md

 ## Quickstart

 You can interact with Saber as a web-service, command line tool, python package, or via the Juypter notebooks.
 If you created a virtual environment, **remember to activate it first**.

-> Note: the following examples assume you are in the project directory, `Saber`.

 ### Web-service